Lake Pressegg

 Lake Pressegg (Pressegger See, Preseško jezero) is a lake in Carinthia, Austria.
 It is located in a glacial valley within the Gailtal Alps, a mountain range of the Southern Limestone Alps, east of Hermagor.
 With an average depth of 3.4 m, the water body of the semi-circular lake is relatively flat.
 It is characterized by extended reed beds, while there are also bathing beaches on the northern and southern shore busy in summer.

+In addition to underground springs, the lake is fed with water from the western side by a tributary.
+There is an outflow on the eastern shore.